Adding oats — and other myths about feeding competition horses debunked - Horse & Hound

 One of the golden rules of feeding is to be consistent, so making any sudden changes to your horse’s diet, particularly ahead of a competition when you are wanting him to perform at his best, is never a good idea.

-“An abrupt dietary change can increase the risk of colic, plus during exercise horses, like humans, use stored energy sources not energy directly from their previous meal,” says Spillers competition nutritionist Yvonne Judith.
+“An abrupt dietary change can increase the risk of colic, plus during exercise horses, like humans, use stored energy sources not energy directly from their previous meal,” says Yvonne Judith, an equine nutritionist with a focus on competition horses.
 “This ‘instant’ energy may also cause behavioural issues in some horses — the last thing you want before a competition.”

 For a horse to safely receive the full energy benefits that oats provide, he would need to be consuming them daily, rather than just on or before competition day.